 And that’s exactly Maggiore’s intention.
 He says, “When in Rome, eat like the Romans do.
 When in Scottsdale, do the same!”

 The restaurant also offers an expansive wine selection that pairs nicely with any entrée on the menu.
 Of course, a great dinner wouldn’t be complete without dessert.
 From angel kisses of fresh strawberries filled with sweetened mascarpone cream and chocolate to Sicilian cannoli with a crispy shell filled with sweetened ricotta cream and chocolate, diners will end the meal on a sweet note.

-Once again, Maggiore has figured out a way to raise the bar, and just like the original Tomaso’s, Tomaso’s When in Rome, will stand the test of time.
+Maggiore is proud of his restaurant and, in paraise the bar, and just like the original Tomaso’s, Tomaso’s When in Rome, will stand the test of time.